Ear Wax Buildup

 Symptoms of Wax Blockage

-It is not recommended an individual try to remove ear waxfrom his or her own ears as this may cause serious damage, infections or permanent hearing loss.
+It is not recommended for you to try to remove ear wax from your own ears as this may cause serious damage, infections or permanent hearing loss.

 Prevention of Wax Blockage